Dionisia Talangpaz

-Dionisia Talangpaz (1691–1732), was a Filipino Roman Catholic figure.
-Along with her sister Cecilia Rosa de Jesús Talangpaz, she founded the Beaterio de San Sebastián de Calumpang (now the Congregation of the Augustinian Recollect Sisters), in 1719.
-The Augustinian Recollect Sisters is the second-oldest native Filipino congregation for women religious founded in the Philippines, after the Religious of the Virgin Mary, established by Ignacia del Espíritu Santo.
+Dionisia Talangpaz (1691–1732), was a Filipino religious sister.
+Along with her biological sister Cecilia Rosa de Jesús Talangpaz, she founded the Beaterio de San Sebastián de Calumpang (now the Congregation of the Augustinian Recollect Sisters), in 1719.
+The Augustinian Recollect Sisters is the second-oldest native Filipino congregation for women religious founded in the Philippines.

 Beaterio de San Sebastián

 Two blood sisters, Dionicia Mitas Talangpaz de Santa Maria (1691–1732) and Cecilia Rosa Talangpaz de Jesus (1693–1731), of Calumpit, Bulacan, founded the second enduring beaterio for native women in 1719.
-Their surname, "talangpaz," means "rock, or boulder" and it evokes the religious house they built on rock.
-Now called the Congregation of the Augustinian Recollects Sisters, it is the oldest beaterio or noncontemplative religious community for women in the worldwide Augustinian Recollect Order.
+Their surname, talangpaz means "rock" or "boulder" and it evokes the religious house they built on rock.
+Now called the Congregation of the Augustinian Recollects Sisters, it is the oldest beaterio or noncontemplative religious community for women in the worldwide Augustinian Recollect order.

 The Talangpaz sisters left their comfortable home in Calumpit, Bulacan in 1719 in pursuit of their spiritual calling after their Augustinian pastor repeatedly turned down their request for permission to wear the habit of mantelata.
 Having heard that the Recollects were more amenable to admitting Filipino women to their Third Order, they proceeded to the Shrine of Our Lady of Carmel in San Sebastian de Calumpang in Manila, which had been administered by the Recollects since 1621.
 They rented a nipa hut in Bilibid Viejo behind the church apse and soon two other native beatas joined them.
 They also found a sympathetic confessor, Juan de Santo Tomas de Aquino.

 After six patient years, their life of prayer, penance, and needlework brought the self-effacing sisters to the notice of the Recollect friars as well as the other residents of calumpang.
 They revealed to the priests their desire to don the habit of mantelata, whereupon their request was forwarded to the provincial who approved it on the strength of the recommendations of their confessor and the other friars.
 The rites of investiture were held on July 16, 1725, the feast of Our Lady of Carmel which was also the thirty-second birthday of Mother Cecilia Rosa.

 After the ceremony, the prior of San Sebastian, Diego de San Jose, presented them with a small house of nipa and bamboo at the other end of the convent's garden.
 Although in the beginning there were no indications of any plans to form a religious community, the sisters became interested in this project because other native women became attracted to their luminous house in the convent garden.
 Soon, two Indias of noble birth like them also begged for and obtained the habits of terciarias from the Recollects and joined them in their residence.
 A few months later, two more followed suit until they constituted a community of six beatas.
 At this point, the Beaterio de San Sebastian de Calumpang was formed.